 The City utilizes the Integrated Disbursement and Information System (IDIS) to document program progress and monitor program performance on an ongoing basis.
 The City requires all ESG sub-recipients to enter data into HMIS as required by HUD.
-A Consolidated Annual

-Performance and Evaluation Report (CAPER) is prepared annually by the City.
-Each ESG funded project now uses to run their CAPER and download it directly into SAGE for the City and County to produce that report.
+A Consolidated Annual Performance and Evaluation Report (CAPER) is prepared annually by the City.
+Each ESG funded project now uses to run their CAPER data extract and upload it directly into SAGE for the City and County to produce their combined annual CAPER reports.
 The CoC will assist the project as needed to do the submission.
 The consolidated CAPER contains a summary of resources and programmatic accomplishments, the status of actions taken in concert with the CoC to implement the strategies contained in the Consolidated Plan, and evaluation of progress made in addressing identified priority needs and objectives.